-Today’s post is an update of “What is Personalized Medicine?” published in November 2015 on our MedTerm Topics Blog.
-This update is a “textbook” example of how Medical Language is ever evolving!
+Today’s post is an update of “What is Personalized Medicine?” published in November 2015 on our Medical Terminology Blog.
+The change from personalized medicine to precision medicine is a “textbook” example of how Medical Language is ever-evolving!

 Pharmacogenomics is a part of precision medicine.
 Pharmacogenomics is the study of how genes affect a person’s response to particular drugs.
 This relatively new field combines pharmacology (the science of drugs) and genomics (the study of genes and their functions) to develop effective, safe medications and doses that will be tailored to variations in a person’s genes.